mikke89/RmlUiDoc/pages/cpp_manual/svg.md

 _Attributes_

 `src`{:.attr} = uri (CT)
 : The source location of the SVG image.
+If this is not specified, then the inline contents of the `<svg>`{:.tag} element will be used as its SVG source.

 `width`{:.attr} = number (CN)
 : The width to force the element to, in pixels.